determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 `train_img_dirs`, `learnable_properties`, `concept_tokens`, and `initializer_tokens` fields,
 keeping the same relative ordering across each.

-More advanced customizations can be made by modifying the `const_advanced.yaml` config file.
+More advanced customizations can be made by modifying the `finetune_const_advanced.yaml` config file.

 ## Some Tips

 Generating results of the desired quality is often a balancing act:

-* Training images are resized to 512 x 512 pixels and can optionally center-cropped ( see `const_advanced.yaml`).
-Resizing your training images accordingly will lead to the most consistent results.
+* Training images are resized to 512 x 512 pixels and can optionally be center-cropped ( see `finetune_const_advanced.yaml`) first.
+Res izing your training images accordingly will lead to the most consistent results.
 * The provided config files do not use many SGD steps and are intended for quick demonstration.
   Increase the `max_length` field, and adjust other training hyperparameters, for more finely tuned